 I sincerely hope you enjoy your visit to AKIRAIFUKUBE.ORG.

 Acting as the Master of Ceremoies at the Akira Ifukube concert at Nichols Concert Hall, Chicago.

-On stage with John DeSentis and Michiro Oshima at Kaiju Crescendo.
+On stage with John DeSentis and Michiru Oshima at Kaiju Crescendo.

 Photo by Len Medlock.